Refinements to Mumford's theta and adelic theta groups: Introduction

-In this notation Theorem \ref{adelic:NS} gives a functorial realization of the Neron-Severi group of $X$ as a subgroup of the cohomology group $\H^2(\V(X); k^\times)$.
+In this notation Theorem \ref{adelic:NS} gives a functorial realization of the Neron-Severi group of $X$ as a subgroup of the cohomology group $\H^2(\V(X), k^\times)$.

-To place our results concerning theta groups into the proper context it is important to emphasize that our results build on work of Mukai, especially \cite{Muk78}, and Mumford, namely \cite[\S 1]{MumI}.
-We should also point out that there is some overlap amongst our Theorem \ref{mainTheorem1} and \cite[Appendix]{Goren:theta:preprint}.
-In addition a special case of Theorem \ref{non-degen-vb} is implicit in \cite[\S 2.2]{Oprea:2011}.
+To place our results, concerning theta groups, in proper context it is important to emphasize that our results build on work of Mukai, especially \cite{Muk78}, and Mumford, namely \cite[\S 1]{MumI}.
+For instance the concept of semi-homogeneity is due to Mukai, \cite[p.
+239]{Muk78}.
+In that paper he also characterized simple semi-homogeneous vectors bundles.
+Indeed he proved that a simple vector bundle on $X$ is semi-homogeneous if and only if it is the direct image of some line bundle with respect to some isogeny, \cite[Theorem 5.8, p.
+260]{Muk78}.

+Note also that prior to Mukai's work \cite{Muk78}, which builds on work of Oda \cite[Corollary 1.7, p.
+53]{OdaElliptic71} and \cite[Lemma 1.4, p.
+71]{Oda:deRham}, Umemura extended Mumford's theory of theta groups.
+He considered theta groups associated to vector bundles on $X$ and determined the weight $1$ representation theory of theta groups associated to simple vector bundles on $X$.
+In addition he posed the problem of determining the structure of theta groups associated to vector bundles on $X$ in general and considered theta groups associated to Brauer-Severi varieties over $X$, see \cite[\S 5]{Umemura:1973}, \cite[\S 1 and \S 2]{Umemura:1976}.

+Here we say that a simple semi-homogeneous vector bundle is of \emph{separable type} if its Euler characteristic is nonzero and not divisible by the characteristic of the ground field, see \S \ref{semi-homog:prelim}.
+In this context our Theorems \ref{non-degen-vb} and \ref{thm:theta:vb:1} generalize Mumford's \cite[Theorem 1, p.
+293]{MumI} and \cite[Theorem 2, p.
+297]{MumI} which apply to ample line bundles of separable type on $X$.

+As one final comment we mention that there is some overlap amongst our Theorem \ref{mainTheorem1}, which we use to prove Theorem \ref{thm:theta:vb:1}, and work of Goren \cite[Appendix]{Goren:theta:preprint}.
+Also a special case of Theorem \ref{non-degen-vb} is implicit in \cite[\S 2.2]{Oprea:2011}.
 On the other hand all of the results of this paper were obtained independently in my dissertation \cite{Grieve:PhD:Thesis} and I am not aware of any other reference which states and proves these results explicitly.

 {\bf Acknowledgements.} I thank my Ph.D. adviser Mike Roth for useful discussions.
-The final writing of this work benefited from conversations with Eyal Goren.
+The final writing of this work benefited from conversations with Eyal Goren, Jacques Hurtubise, and criticisms and suggestions given by the referee.